project-octopus/octopodes/README.md

 Your database will be created at `http://localhost:5984/project-octopus`

+Compile the stylesheets:

+    compass compile

 ## Updating

 If you already have a database, update it with the latest design documents:

     rake octopus:db:update

+Re-compile the stylesheets:

+    compass compile

 ## Usage